 I’ve said many times before that the “last mile” of a company’s online security defences rests with employees, and this means that you need to be a little bit more inquisitive about what is entering and leaving your computer – hopefully not all of your precious personal information through a hack.

-In 2018, make it your personal project to learn more about VPNs, 2FA and overall computer security.
+Make it your personal project to learn more about VPNs, 2FA and overall computer security.

 Consider not about IF you get hacked, assume it will happen and learn now to minimize the exposure.